-Check-In happens in the Dansbanan of Folkets Hus and opens at 15:00 (3pm) and closes at 18:00 (6pm).
+Check-In for weekly courses happens in the Dansbanan of Folkets Hus and opens at 15:00 (3pm) and closes at 18:00 (6pm).
 You do not need to bring anything to check-in except for the right amount of cash to pay for your classes and accommodation.
 At the check-in you pay for your coming week of classes and your general accommodation.
 You will be given our HDC Passport, a brochure with useful information about your stay in Herräng (including a map) and also a schedule for your classes.
 You will be allocated a bed if you have chosen to use, and paid for, the camp´s general accommodation, or camping.
-If you have chosen private accommodation you will pay for this at the Private Accommodation office in the Reception, which is located in front of Folkets Hus, and be given your key(s) there.
-Please bring Swedish cash for the check-in since we unfortunately cannot accept payment by card, traveller or bank cheques.
+You may pay in cash or by visa or mastercard, we do not accept traveller or bank cheques.
 There is no ATM in Herräng.
 The possibility to exchange money in Herräng is non-existent, so please have Swedish Kronor (SEK) when you arrive in Herräng.
 For you who arrive at Arlanda Airport there is a possibility to exchange currency and use cash machines before you leave the airport terminal.

 Attention!
 Please make sure that your internet registration is correct before you arrive at the check-in.
 The last opportunity to change your registration on our website is May 31st, 2014.
 After this date, get in touch with us directly via phone no later than one week before your registered week starts.
 This is to facilitate the construction of schedules and the division of classes.
 Changes to your registration can be done on your My Herräng page under Courses.